cloudstateio/cloudstate/README.md

 You are now ready to install an event sourced function.
 We have a shopping cart example in the `samples/js-shopping-cart` directory of this project.
 This can be installed by following these instructions:

-1. Configure a Cassandra journal.
+1. Configure a Cassandra store.
 If you called your Cassandra deployment `cassandra` and deployed it to the default namespace, this can be installed by running:

     ```
     kubectl apply -f https://raw.githubusercontent.com/cloudstateio/cloudstate/master/samples/js-shopping-cart/journal-cassandra.yaml